Ricardy9/RValcinReproducibilityPackage/README.md

 ## Overview

-The code in this replication packages constructs the analysis files and tables and figures for this analysis using R.  One main file runs all of the code
+The code in this replication packages constructs the analysis files and tables and figures for this analysis using R.

 ## Directory Structure